Deevad/deevad-krita-brushpresets/README.md

 ## Compatibility :

-The brush V7 are only compatible with Krita 2.9.x
+The brush V8 are only compatible with Krita 2.9.x and 3.0

 ## License :

-CC-0 /public domain.
+This brushes are licensed under the Creative Commons Attribution 4.0  to "David Revoy, www.davidrevoy.com".

+This attribution is necessary in case of redistributing, commercializing, or modifying the brush kit.

+This attribution is not necessary in case of usage (you can paint any artwork you want with it, you still own totally your artwork).

+This attribution is not necessary in case of doing screenshot/screenrecording of Krita and have the brushkit visible.

 ##Installation